arvidn/libtorrent/docs/manual.rst

 ``download_payload_rate`` and ``upload_payload_rate`` respectively is the
 total transfer rate of payload only, not counting protocol chatter.
-This might be slightly smaller than the other rates, but if projected over a long time (e.g. when calculating ETA:s) the difference may be noticable.
+This might be slightly smaller than the other rates, but if projected over a long time (e.g. when calculating ETA:s) the difference may be noticeable.

 ``num_peers`` is the number of peers this torrent currently is connected to.
 Peer connections that are in the half-open state (is attempting to connect)